fromageboum/head-md-time-in-time-out/process/about_time.md

 Works of fiction containing a McGuffin   :
 _ Hellraiser puzzle box
 _ The briefcase Pulp fiction
-_ The plans of the dead Star- Star Wars
+_ The plans of the dead Star Star Wars
 _ The heart of the ocean Titanic